Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 NSW Opportunity Class (OC) Placement Test

-The OC test, sat by Year 4 students for entry into Year 5 opportunity classes, includes a Thinking Skills component with similar abstract reasoning content at an age-appropriate difficulty level.
-Questions focus heavily on pattern sequences and matrix reasoning, with less emphasis on complex logical deduction.
+The OC test, sat in Year 4 for entry into Year 5 opportunity classes, includes a Thinking Skills component with similar abstract reasoning content at an age-appropriate difficulty level.
+It runs 30 questions in 30 minutes and is worth a third of the placement score.

 HAST (Higher Ability Selection Test)